Currently showing all bridges ·

 County Line Bowstring Bridge (Cloud County, Kansas)

-Built in 1876 as part of a four span bridge in the Concordia vicinity.Bowstring truss bridge over West Creek on Republic Road, northwest of HollisOpen to one-lane traffic on a low-maintenance road
+Built in 1876 as part of a four span bridge in the Concordia vicinity.Bowstring truss bridge over West Creek on Republic Road, northwest of HollisOpen to pedestrians.
+New bridge built in 2019 is open to traffic.

 Cox Ford Bridge (Caldwell County, Missouri)

-Built 1888 by the King Iron Bridge Co.Wrought iron through truss bridge over Shoal Creek on Bonanza RoadClosed to traffic
+Built 1888 by the King Iron Bridge Co.Lost wrought iron through truss bridge over Shoal Creek on Bonanza RoadCaldwell County removed bridge and has it in storage.

 Cunningham Bridge (Madison County, Iowa)